-Group Findings Meeting date: Monday Junior - Junior 5 December 2023 Tuesday Junior Senior - Junior Wednesday Junior - Junior Thursday Junior Senior - Junior Senior Friday - Saturday Senior - Senior Sunday Junior Junior Junior With the introduction of Senior Women's in 2024 the club may need to spread training over more nights.
+Group Findings Meeting date: Monday Junior - Junior 5 December 2023 Tuesday Junior - Junior Senior Wednesday Junior - Junior Thursday Junior - Junior Senior Senior Friday - Saturday Senior - Senior Sunday Junior Junior Junior With the introduction of Senior Women's in 2024 the club may need to spread training over more nights.
 Senior club trains on Monday and Wednesday nights during pre-season.
-The ovals are shared between the football and cricket clubs and the communica all are understa ation between t he clubs is Facility Issues/ Opportunities Junior club only use the canteen and toilet facilities in the Laurie Green Pavilion; have very little use of the pavilion hall as the concrete floor can be quite dangerous for children.
-Oval 2 is Senior club is in need of a compliant second oval, as Oval 2 is very small and in poor condition.
-Supports another oval inside the trotting track. • Main oval has very poor drainage which renders it unusable for weeks at a time during winter.
+The ovals are shared between the football and cricket clubs and the communication between the clubs is good and all are understanding of each other's needs.
+Facility Issues/ Opportunities Junior club only use the canteen and toilet facilities in the Laurie Green Pavilion; have very little use of the pavilion hall as the concrete floor can be quite dangerous for children.
+Senior club is in need of a compliant second oval, as Oval 2 is very small and in poor condition.
+Supports another oval inside the trotting track.
+Main oval has very poor drainage which renders it unusable for weeks at a time during winter.
 Oval 2 is very uneven and only has 4 small floodlights which restricts use.
 Both ovals are in desperate need of drainage upgrades and a commitment to annual turf maintenance to have them become 'fit for purpose'.
-Main oval perimeter fence is failing and needs replacing; clubs support a white picket fence to enhance the 'village' feel of the park. netball court flo ourt requires res ds upgrading section of 'blind corr nagement is a road close to the road close to the road close to the road the Laurie Great to the Laurie Great control of the Caurie Great cont ne change room n of road betw ns and the een the change
+Main oval perimeter fence is failing and needs replacing; clubs support a white picket fence to enhance the 'village' feel of the park.
+The main netball court floodlighting needs upgrading and the court requires resurfacing.
+Traffic management is a concern, particularly the section of road close to the change rooms and the 'blind corner'.
+The section of road between the change rooms and the Laurie Green Pavilion is also unsafe for